cbteeple/pressure_controller_docs/docs/ros-driver/setup.md

 ## Set up a new package to store your configs
-ROS conventions are mixed in terms of the cirrect way to handle user config files interacting with packages.
-You _could_ just edit the pressure_controller_ros package directly, but that gets messy since now it's a combination of user settings and package source code.
+ROS conventions are mixed in terms of the correct way to handle user config files interacting with packages.
+You _could_ just edit the pressure_controller_ros package directly, but that gets messy since that would create a combination of user settings and package source code.
 Instead, here's the perferred method to avoid this:

 1. Create a new package where all your configs are stored
 	1. From within your catkin workspace, go to the source directory